Kiran-EFW/India-Apply-app/IMPLEMENTATION_STATUS.md

 ### **Backend Enhancements**
 - ✅ Application entity and management system
-- ✅ Application service with CRUD operations
+- ✅ HelpModule with FAQ and support ticket management
-- ✅ Application controller with protected endpoints
+- ✅ Complete help system with analytics and ticket responses
+- ✅ TaxModule for tax filing and management
+- ✅ AadhaarModule for appointment booking
+- ✅ NotificationsModule for push notifications
-- ✅ JWT authentication guard
+- ✅ I18nModule for multilingual support
-- ✅ Database integration for applications
+- ✅ OfflineModule for offline capabilities

 ### **Frontend Enhancements**
+- ✅ HelpScreen with FAQ and support ticket interface
+- ✅ TicketDetailScreen for ticket management and responses
+- ✅ BiometricAuthScreen for Touch ID/Face ID authentication
-- ✅ AadhaarAppointmentScreen with voice commands
+- ✅ AadhaarAppointmentScreen with center selection and slot booking
-- ✅ TaxFilingScreen with step-by-step process
+- ✅ TaxFilingScreen with step-by-step ITR filing process
-- ✅ NotificationsScreen with real-time alerts
+- ✅ NotificationsScreen with settings and management
+- ✅ DocumentScannerScreen with OCR and camera integration
+- ✅ PaymentGatewayScreen with multiple payment methods
-- ✅ Application service for backend integration
+- ✅ Help service for backend integration
+- ✅ Tax service for tax filing operations
+- ✅ Aadhaar service for appointment booking
+- ✅ Notification service for push notifications
 - ✅ Enhanced HomeScreen with notification button
 - ✅ Voice navigation to all new screens